-Light, fluffy, and incredibly tasty these pancakes 🥞 are on my list of "little things" that make me happy.
+Light, fluffy, and incredibly tasty, these goat cheese, thyme, and walnut honey pancakes 🥞 are on my list of "little things" that make me happy.
 They are naturally sweetened, and gluten-free.
 I love all kinds of pancakes, they are easy to make, especially gluten-free.
 It is the first thing that I learned to bake when I stopped eating gluten.

 It's the middle of the summer and I am thinking about vacations.
 The first place that comes to mind is Crete.
 This amazing island with beautiful landscapes that smell like thyme and oregano, historic towns, mesmerizing beaches, and delicious food.
 The inspiration for this recipe came from the Cretan landscape and the produce it has to offer.

 The Cretan pies from the town of Sfakia are one of my favorite things to eat.
 This type of pie made with a dough stuffed with soft cheese called mizithra, fried on a skillet, and topped with thyme honey, is flavorful and delicious.

 When on vacation in Crete my breakfast always consisted of walnuts, thyme honey, and yogurt.
 So I combined all of these flavors and memories into a dish.